finnito/Science/content/12phy/as91171/8-torque-and-equilibrium.md

 _Newton's First Law_ tells us equilibrium is when an object is __at rest__ or __moving uniformly__.

-For this to occur we need two things to be true. <mark>You must state these assumptions when doing any equilibrium question.
+For this to occur we need two things to be true. <mark>You must state these assumptions when doing any equilibrium question.</mark>

 1. Sum of all forces to be 0 ($\sum F = 0N$)
 2. Sum of all torques to be 0 ($\sum\tau = 0Nm$)